The best restaurants in Cali, Colombia

 From Bogotá

 You can also travel from Bogota to Cali by bus, in about 10 hours.
-From COP70,000 /€17.50 one way/Salitre terminal. among others.
+From COP70,000 /$17.50 one way/Salitre terminal. among others.
 Bolivariano & Expreso Palmira

 From Medellin

-You can also travel from Medellin to Cali in about 9h.From COP 80,000 / €20 You can opt for a night bus with sleeper seats (double-decker bus).
+You can also travel from Medellin to Cali in about 9 hours, from COP 80,000 / $20.
+You can opt for a night bus with sleeper seats (double-decker bus).
 Keep in mind that this is a ride straight through the mountains.

 From Salento

-A visit to Cali can also be combined well with the coffee triangle.
-In about 3.30h you travel from Armenia (near Salento) to Cali, for example.
-Tickets from COP45,000/€11 one way. among others.
-Expreso Palmira & Expreso Trejos.
+A visit to Cali can also be combined very well with the coffee triangle.
+In about 3.30hours you travel from Armenia (near Salento) to Cali, for example.
+Tickets from COP45,000/$11 one way, with companies such as Expreso Palmira & Expreso Trejos.

 From Popayán

 Travelers touring Southwest Colombia often combine a visit to Cali with Popayán.
-Here you can be here in about 4 h.
-Tickets from COP25,000/€6 one way. among others.
-Coomoto and Transporte Puerto Tejada.
+The ride takes about 4 hours.
+Tickets start at COP25,000/$6 one way, with companies such as Coomoto and Transporte Puerto Tejada.

 Pacific